penciledin/solopress/_toast/2018-07-08-In_The_Canyon.md

 date: 2018-07-08 8:50:00
 number: 002
 description: My son turned five last month.
 I’m still five, too.
 Still five, seventeen, twenty eight and many other numbers.
 Here's one by Brian Landis — it feels like a photo album as much as a poem.
+image: /img/toast/002-in-the-canyon.jpg
+image-caption: Photo courtesy Brian Landis — the entrance to The Narrows at Zion
 notes:
   It's summer again, a time of warmth and laughter.
 This poem by Brian Landis is a reminder that every beginning is just another moment in transit.
   With every passing year, I realize I'm changing in ways I could never have predicted.
 Some of it is gradual, some of it as abrupt as a car accident.